cose-wg/HPKE/draft-ietf-cose-hpke.md

 An example is shown in {{one-layer-example}}.

-### Two Layer Structure {#two-layer}
+### Multiple Recipients / Two Layer Structure {#two-layer}

 With the two layer structure the HPKE information is conveyed in the COSE_recipient structure, i.e. one COSE_recipient structure per recipient.

 In this approach the following layers are involved:

-- Layer 0 (corresponding to the COSE_Encrypt structure) contains content (plaintext) encrypted with the CEK.
-This ciphertext may be detached.
+- Layer 0 (corresponding to the COSE_Encrypt structure) contains the content (plaintext) encrypted with the CEK.
+This ciphertext MAY be detached.
 If not detached, then it is included in the COSE_Encrypt structure.

 - Layer 1 (corresponding to a recipient structure) contains parameters needed for HPKE to generate a shared secret used to encrypt the CEK.
 This layer conveys the encrypted CEK in the encCEK structure.
-The protected header MUST contain the HPKE algorithm id and the unprotected header MUST contain the encapsulated_key structure and the key id (kid) of the static recipient public key.
+The protected header MUST contain the HPKE alg parameter and the unprotected header MUST contain the encapsulated_key structure as well as the kid parameter to identify the static recipient public key the sender has been using with HPKE.

 This two-layer structure is used to encrypt content that can also be shared with multiple parties at the expense of a single additional encryption operation.
 As stated above, the specification uses a CEK to encrypt the content at layer 0.
-For example, the content encrypted at layer 0 is a firmware image.
-The same ciphertext firmware image is processed by all of the recipients;
+For example, the content encrypted at layer 0 may be a firmware image.
+The same encrypted firmware image may need to be sent to many recipients;
 however, each recipient uses their own private key to obtain the CEK.

-The COSE_recipient structure shown in {{cddl-hpke}} is repeated for each recipient.
+The COSE_recipient structure, shown in {{cddl-hpke}}, is repeated for each recipient.

 ~~~